nodejs/node/doc/api/repl.markdown

 4
 ```

+Explicitly setting `_` will disable this behavior.
+To re-enable auto-assigning
+`_`, you will need to reset the context.
+To do this, type `.clear`.

 The REPL provides access to any variables in the global scope.
 You can expose
 a variable to the REPL explicitly by assigning it to the `context` object
 associated with each `REPLServer`.
 For example: